karthik-gp/90DaysOfDSA/README.md

 anagram (two loops and hashmap).

 DAY26 -2Mar
-first and last position in array
+first and last position in array.

+DAY27 -3Mar
+Peak Index in a Mountain Array